What is a high-risk pregnancy?

 - More likely to have premature labor or birth.

-- Unaware they have sexually transmitted diseases and infections (STDs and STIs).
+- Unaware they have sexually transmitted infections (STIs).

 What are the potential complications of high-risk pregnancy?

-A high-risk pregnancy can be life-threatening for the pregnant person or unborn baby.
+A high-risk pregnancy can be life-threatening for the pregnant person or fetus.
 Serious complications can include:

 - Preeclampsia (high blood pressure from pregnancy).